Our Staff

 Marketing and Design Coordinator

 Growing up near Snohomish, Washington, Stephanie’s love for nature was cultivated by parents whose work as school teachers allowed for summers spent outside.
 Gardening and canning, camping, hiking, and snapping photos of mossy things endure as her favorite ways to spend time.
-Stephanie is a graduate of WWU with a Bachelors of Fine Art in Printmaking.
+Stephanie is a graduate of WWU with a Bachelors of Fine Art.
 With a career path guided by her passion for editorial and marketing design, she enjoys blending messaging and visuals to create meaningful connections.
-As a member of the Institute's marketing team, Stephanie is happy to have found a way that her creative skills can support such an amazing mission.

 Jeff_Giesen